EXCESSIVE SWEATING OR HYPERHIDROSIS

 • Neurological disorders.

-• Environmental factors: excessive heat or high humidity can aggravate sweating.
+• Environmental factors : excessive heat or high humidity can worsen sweating.

 • Stress.